-- manage and support our relationship with you to comply with legal obligations
+- manage and support our relationship with customers to comply with legal obligations

 - improve our services

 - achieve our legitimate business aims

-We are committed to complying with data protection legislation when handling your data.
+We are committed to complying with data protection legislation when handling data.

-You have rights including access to your data and to object to the way it is processed.
-For more information on how and why we process your data and how you can exercise your rights please view our full Privacy Policy on our website at Privacy notice - GreenSquareAccord.
+Customers have rights including access to their data and to object to the way it is processed.
+For more information on how and why we process customer data and how customers can exercise their rights please view our full Privacy Policy on our website at Privacy notice - GreenSquareAccord.